Diplomacy of the American Civil War: Confederate States

-The Confederate government sent delegations to Europe but they were ineffective in achieving their diplomatic aims.
-James Murray Mason went to London and John Slidell traveled to Paris.
-They were unofficially interviewed, but neither secured official recognition for the Confederacy.
-However, Confederate purchasing agents in Europe, often working with blockade runners funded by British financiers, were more successful.
-For example, James Bulloch was the mastermind behind the procurement of warships for the Confederate Navy.
-Confederate propagandists, especially Henry Hotze and James Williams, were partly effective in mobilizing European public opinion.
-Hotze acted as a Confederate agent in the UK.
-His success was based on using liberal arguments of self-determination in favor of national independence, echoing the failed European revolutions of 1848.
-He also promised that the Confederacy would be a low-tariff nation in contrast to the high-tariff United States.
-He consistently emphasized that the tragic consequences of cotton shortages for the industrial workers in Britain were caused by the Union blockade of Southern ports.
+By early 1862, vice president Alexander H. Stephens and others considered Confederate diplomatic efforts such failures that he suggested withdrawing all agents and representatives from abroad and using the resources on the battlefield.
+Davis ignored this and appointed Judah P. Benjamin as secretary of state, who worked to forge a closer relationship with France, sell cotton at "remarkably low prices" and engage in arms purchases from French and British suppliers to link their commercial interests more closely with the Confederacy.
+These Confederate purchasing agents, often working with blockade runners funded by British financiers, were more successful.
+James Dunwoody Bulloch was the mastermind behind the procurement of warships for the Confederate Navy.
+Confederate propagandists, especially the former U.S.-appointed diplomats Henry Hotze and James Williams, were partly effective in mobilizing European public opinion.
+Hotze used liberal arguments of self-determination in favor of national independence, echoing the failed European revolutions of 1848.
+He also promised that the Confederacy would be a low-tariff nation in contrast to the high-tariff United States and consistently emphasized that the cotton shortages in Britain were caused by the Union blockade of Southern ports.